The Sheepdogs (album): Production

 The album was produced by Patrick Carney, the drummer for the blues rock band The Black Keys, and Rolling Stone editor Austin Scaggs.

 The album was mixed by Tchad Blake.

 In popular culture

 The song "Feeling Good" is featured on NASCAR The Game: Inside Line and NHL 17.
 The National Hockey League's Toronto Maple Leafs also used the song as their goal song during the 2015–16 season, and the Toronto Blue Jays likewise used "Feeling Good" as their victory song in 2015.
-The Canada men's national ice hockey team used "Feeling Good" as their goal song at the 2025 4 Nations Face-Off.
+The Canada men's national ice hockey team used "Feeling Good" as their goal song at the 2025 4 Nations Face-Off and the 2026 Winter Olympics.

 Track listing

 All song written by Ewan Currie.